MONICA: The Model for Nitrogen and Carbon Dynamics in Agro-Ecosystems

 - Get the latest

-from the GitHub releases page. - Extract it to a simple location, e.g.:
+monica_win64_<version>.zipfrom the GitHub releases page. - Extract the ZIP file to a simple location, e.g.:

 2. Run the Example Simulation